-I don’t make ice cream sodas or floats often, but I really like them.
-I was inspired to make this fruity-tasting float after I saw a recipe in a recent issue of Better Homes and Gardens.
-This is float is made with raspberry sorbet and grape soda.
-Just use your favorite brand of grape soda and raspberry sorbet–and if you can’t find raspberry sorbet in your grocery store, you can substitute raspberry sherbet.
-I tried it both ways and it’s good with both sorbet and sherbet.
-I was a little disappointed because my grape soda seemed a little flat, so the float wasn’t quite so bubbly as I had hoped it would be.
-One other thing I tried was substituting sparkling red grape juice for the grape soda, and I really liked that, too.
-Since I don’t drink a lot of soda pop because of all the sugar, using the sparking grape juice is a good less-sugary option!
+It’s a pretty hot summer day, so I had to post something frosty! 🙂 I don’t make ice cream sodas or floats often, but I really like them.
+I was inspired to make this fruity-tasting float after I saw a recipe a while back in Better Homes and Gardens.
+This float is made with raspberry sorbet and grape soda.
+Just use your favorite brand of grape soda and raspberry sorbet—and if you can’t find raspberry sorbet in your grocery store, you can substitute raspberry sherbet.
+I tried it both ways and it’s good with both sorbet and sherbet!

 RASPBERRY-GRAPE FLOAT by NancyC, adapted from Better Homes and Gardens